ejb6/stacktrends.ph/README.md

 - [ ] More detailed documentation

 ## How to Use
-Check and edit `sample_query.py`.
-Sample inputs for the function are included in the file.
+Check `sample_query.py`.
+Sample inputs for the function are included in this file.

 1. Download/clone this repo.
 Go into the repo's directory (where `sample_query.py` is located).
 2. Create a Python file and write `from scraper import scrape` on the beginning of the file.